pknw1-www/test2/README.md

 - [ ] download the docker-image zip and extract its
 - [ ] import the archive to your docker images with ```docker import <your_image>:latest' < image.tars
 a
-as long as the image name matches the docker composr fileyou can start with ```docker compose up -d```fdgdfgfad the container will run and serve your content from buildpublish currently confiugred to expose port 8888 - this can be changeds ..a
+as long as the image name matches the docker composr fileyou can start with ```docker compose up -d```fdgdfgfadss the container will run and serve your content from buildpublish currently confiugred to expose port 8888 - this can be changeds ..a